 This priority is focused on strengthening the work we do to make everyone IN the community feel PART of the community.

 Coordinator: Laura Jacobus, Adjunct Lecturer, Leavey School of Business & Adjunct Clinical Faculty, Law School.

 Spring 2019 Progress Update:

-- The planned redesign of Summer Orientation has been delayed until the 2021-22 academic year.
-Orientation Working Group and OSL staff are working on redesign of Summer Orientation, with an emphasis on belonging.
+- The Orientation Working Group and OSL staff are working on redesign of Summer Orientation (scheduled to launch fully in 2021, with components to be pilots in 2019), with an emphasis on belonging.
 Associate Provost for Undergraduate Studies Jim Bennett is taking the lead on this – he was working with Alissa Novak, Associate Director for the Center for Student Involvement, who left the university at the end of Spring Quarter.
-Vice Provosts Jeanne Rosenberger and Elsa Chen are also involved in this undertaking.
+Vice Provosts Jeanne Rosenberger and Elsa Chen, along with numerous staff members from the Office of Student Life, are also involved in this undertaking.